 Quick facts about Sweden

 Home of the Nobel Prize, the world's most prestigious academic distinction, Sweden enjoys great international respect for innovative and creative thinking and for encouraging close cooperation between academia and industry.
-Sweden is ranked as 'the most creative country in the world'.
+Sweden is ranked among the leading creative countries in the world.